How to become a forensic psychologist

-- a 3-year degree in psychology accredited by The British Psychological Society (BPS)
+- Do a psychology degree or conversion course that is accredited by the British Psychological Society (BPS).

-Some universities offer a doctorate programme in forensic psychology, which is the equivalent of both an accredited master's and supervised practice.
+Alternatively, some universities offer a doctorate programme in forensic psychology.
+This is the equivalent of the accredited masters degree and 2 years of supervised practice.

 You'll usually need:

 - 4 or 5 GCSEs at grades 9 to 4 (A* to C), or equivalent, including English and maths